COLLABORATIVE MARRIAGE SKILLS:

 the Millers have two grown children and live in Colorado.
 They bring a

-wealth of practical experience, as well as an engaging and pleasant
+wealth of practical experience, as well as an engaging and pleasant teaching

-teaching style.
+style.

 Instructor Certification:

 This workshop is a step toward instructor certification.
-Other steps
+Other steps include

-supports instructors in completing certification and teaching the program.
+instructors in completing certification and teaching the program.

-A similar process exists for Core Communication.
-Certified Core
+A similar process exists for CORE COMMUNICATION.
+Certified CORE

-Communication National Referral List on the web page: www.comskills.com
+Referral List on the web site: www.comskills.com

 REPORT ON WORKING WITH LOW-INCOME COUPLES